eminmtas/aligned_layer_tendermint/README.md

 }
 ```

-After Comet BFT receives the transaction, it's relayed to the application through the ABCI methods `checkTx` and `deliverTx`.
+After Comet BFT receives the transaction, its relayed to the application through the ABCI methods `checkTx` and `deliverTx`.

 - `checkTx`: The default `BaseApp` implementation does the following.
     - Checks that a handler exists for every message based on its type.